mongodb/specifications/source/index-management/index-management.rst

      * For drivers that cannot make SearchIndexView iterable, they MUST implement this method to
      * return a list of indexes.
 In the case of async drivers, this MAY return a Future<Cursor>
      *  or language/implementation equivalent.
+     *
+     *  If drivers are unable to make the SearchIndexView iterable, they MAY opt to provide the options for
+     *  listing search indexes via the `list` method instead of the `Collection.searchIndexes` method.
      */
     list(): Cursor<Document>;